dora-metrics/pelorus/docs/GettingStarted/Installation.md

 The Pelorus object YAML file requires specific to the application workflow configuration of exporters that are placed under `instances:` section and eventually additional configuration for the Pelorus core stack under `spec:`.

-See the [Configuration Guide](Configuration.md) for more information on exporters and the [Configuration2 Guide](configuration2.md) to understand Pelorus core stack options.
+See the [Pelorus Exporters Configuration Guide](../configuration/PelorusExporters/) for more information on exporters and the [Pelorus Core Configuration Guide](../configuration/PelorusCore/) to understand Pelorus core stack options.

 *(Example)* Create Pelorus configuration object YAML file.
 In this example with two enabled exporters `committime-exporter` and `deploytime-exporter`, without prometheus persistent storage:
   ```shell